 WHOOP Advanced Labs: pricing, biomarkers, and review

 WHOOP Advanced Labs is the wearable company's blood-testing add-on.
 The flagship offering is $349/year for two annual lab draws covering 65+ biomarkers, with results piped back into the WHOOP app alongside your sleep, recovery, strain, and HRV data.
-Specialized one-off panels (heart, metabolic, male hormones, female hormones, performance) are sold standalone at $299 each, with each panel covering 77–90 markers focused on a single domain.
+Specialized one-off panels (heart, metabolic, male hormones, female hormones, performance) are sold standalone at $299 each, with each panel covering 77 to 90 markers focused on a single domain.
+Our take: it's a strong pick if you already wear a WHOOP, and a hard sell if you don't.

 How WHOOP Advanced Labs works